 Nature of private property | Day 3: Article 31C stands inoperative after Minerva Mills decision, petitioners argue

-Nature of private property
+Nature of Private Property

 Today, a nine-judge Constitution Bench led by Chief Justice D.Y.
-Chandrachud continued hearing in the case to decide whether “material resources of the community” under Article 39(b), a Directive Principle of State Policy (DPSP), include private property.
+Chandrachud continued hearing the case to decide whether “material resources of the community” under Article 39(b), a Directive Principle of State Policy (DPSP), include private property.
 The Bench is also hearing arguments about the constitutional position of Article 31C.
 This provision was introduced through the 25th Constitutional Amendment (1971) as a saving clause for all laws with the purpose of giving effect to DPSPs.

 The challenge in the present case is against a 1986 amendment to the Maharashtra Housing and Area Development Act, 1976 (MHADA) which introduced a new chapter VIIIA to the legislation.
 This Chapter allows Mumbai Building Repair and Reconstruction Board (MBRRB) to acquire certain “cessed properties” for restoration purposes with the consent of 70 percent of the residents to give effect to Article 39(b) of the Constitution.
 Property Owners of Mumbai have claimed that this Chapter breached their fundamental rights.
 With the first reference order in 1996, the case remains one of the oldest pending cases before the Supreme Court.